MinishLab/minishlab.github.io/_posts/2025-02-10-improvements.md

 ## 3. Normalization

 Normalization has been a part of model2vec from the very first version.
 This is a boolean flag that, when set to `True`, unit normalizes all output vectors.
 This is set to `False` by default, but this turns out to be a bad choice.
-Setting it to `True` has an enormous positive effect, especially on retrieval and clustering, and raises the average score from **47.40** to a whopping **47.79**.
+Setting it to `True` has a significant positive effect, especially on retrieval and clustering, and raises the average score from **47.40** to a whopping **47.79**.

 # Taking stock